fastrgv/RufasCube/README.md

 ## Media Files for RufasCube:

-### General Note
-The particular choice of sound files delivered are not essential to the function of the game and are easily replaced.
-This software is primarily intended as a tutorial example of modern OpenGL methods.
-The only requirements are that sounds be in WAV format.
+It is my intention to use media with copyrights or licenses that are compatible with GPLv3.
+Please notify me if you believe there is an incompatibility, and it will be removed.
+Eg: a CC-by-NC license is NOT GPL compatible.

-### SoundFiles
+### SoundFiles .WAV
-Sounds are from freesound.org and is covered by the Creative Commons CC0 license.
+Sounds are from freesound.org and is covered by the Creative Commons CC0 license documented in the accompanying file ./docs/creativeCommonsCC0.txt.

+### ShaderFiles: .glsl, .vs, .fs, .fragmentshader, .vertexshader
+GPL v3 license.

+### TTF files
+GPL v3 license.

-### ImageFiles (*.png)
+### ImageFiles .png [defunct since ttf]
 For text-textures were created using gimp and are also covered by the GNU GPL v3 license.